Structural Analysis

 CASoft solves general structural problems for assemblies of beams, plates and shells.

 The exact solution is computed in one step, within the elastic domain.
-CASoft covers the full range of computations for Structural Analysis:

 Problem: Elliptic